by-jp/www.byjp.me/content/notes/twitter/29102983723/index.md

 - imported
 - from-twitter
 ---
-Finished 4 weeks of Tesco store placement — tiring work\!
+Finished 4 weeks of Tesco store placement — tiring work!
 Now to move house and return to being an IT manager for Monday.